 A: The only way you will find out is by asking him.
 You cannot have a relationship ‘by text’ – and if you are, I’d suggest it’s not a real relationship in any case – particularly if you are no longer teenagers.

 A month is nothing in terms of time to be dating.
 You are still getting to know each other whereas it sounds as if you have a wedding planned already.

 Have you considered he might actually be busy or have things going on in his life that don’t involve you?

 If you don’t know what is going on with him then you haven’t learned much about him in the last month.

-Rather than playing ‘text’ tennis, why don’t you talk to him, get to know him and see if you want a longer term relationship.
+Rather than playing ‘text’ tennis, why don’t you talk to him, get to know him and see if you want a long-term relationship?

 You say you are “big into communication” – what you are actually saying is that you expect him to stick to your schedule.
 Can I gently suggest that’s a little bit controlling?

 Calm down, take a breath and stop obsessing.
-If he’s interested he will call but it is 2016 – you don’t have to wait for him to make all the moves.
+If he’s interested he will call but these days you don’t have to wait for him to make all the moves.

 The only way you will find out if you are compatible is to put the phone down and spend time with him.

 How would you have responded to these questions?
 I’d love to know.
 You can find more advice on my problem page here.